NVlabs/MUNIT/USAGE.md

 ### Dependency

-pytorch, yaml, and tensorboard (from https://github.com/dmlc/tensorboard).
+pytorch, yaml, tensorboard (from https://github.com/dmlc/tensorboard), and tensorboardX (from https://github.com/lanpa/tensorboard-pytorch).

 The code base was developed using Anaconda with the following packages.